philsturgeon/phil.tech/_posts/2008-11-28-Creating-proxies-with-Apache.markdown

 excerpt: Setting up HTTP proxies in Apache can be handy for many reasons.
-If you have a server at home, stream media using something like Orb, watch your torrents downloading with a remote URL or do any other similar activities, you may be slightly fed up with having to keep track of all the different port nubmers they use.
+If you have a server at home, stream media using something like Orb, watch your torrents downloading with a remote URL or do any other similar activities, you may be slightly fed up with having to keep track of all the different port numbers they use.
 date: '2008-11-28 11:12:00'
 comments: 'true'
 disqus_identifier: Creating-proxies-with-Apache